How To Protect Your Investment:

 - You should have a thumb's width between the end of your big toe and the edge of the boot, as the arch settles, your toes will move forward, and the boot will curl up a bit.
 This extra length is necessary.
 Have your boots laced tightly, walk around for 5 minutes to relax the foot, then have someone else check where your longest toe ends.

 - On the first day, while using a 50/50 mixture of alcohol and water, lace your boots up snug, NOT tight, spray the boot liberally with the mixture and massage into the boot.
 Wear them for 1-3 hours.
 If heel slip occurs, tighten laces as needed.
-Do not use any boot grease, leather products or waterproofing during the break in process.
-If they are used, and the boot isn't broken in, it will not allow the 50/50 mixture to penetrate through the product and hasten the break in time.
+Do not use any boot grease, leather preservative or waterproofing during the break in process.
+If you do and the boot isn't broken in, it does not allow the 50/50 mixture to penetrate through the product and hasten the break in time.

 - It’s best to wear the boots daily, increasing the time by an hour or so each day.
 Continue to spritz your boots with the 50/50 mixture each day--However, you don’t want to oversaturate the boots.

 - Wear your boots every possible moment thereafter, this will help the break in process go faster.
-After your boots are broken in (about 80-100 hours), we suggest they be treated with Obenauf’s Leather care product line, available to purchase here:
+After your boots are broken in (about 80-100 hours), waterproofing may be applied if you’re going to be in and out of snow or wet weather conditions.
+We suggest they be treated with Obenauf’s Leather care product line, only when the leather begins to look and feel dry.
+Products are available to purchase here:

 Please Note: When using leather care products, we recommend avoiding the hook and eye area, as this may cause the leather to weaken and may cause them to pull out.